Dissociative alternates have lives of their own.

-Alternates can be babies, children, teens, male, female or objects.
+Alternates can be babies, children, teens, males, females, animals, or objects.

 Very young alternates may have the limited verbal skills of a toddler.

-I have at least six alternates that use Second Life.
+I have at six alternates that use Second Life for recreation.

 They have no interest in the other members, in part because my alternates are not role plays in a computer game.